-The number of law firms choosing to apply for an alternative business structure (ABS) licence (available to those with non-lawyer ownership or control) continues to increase and is an especially popular choice for incorporated companies.
-Although there has been a slight decline in the overall number of law firms in England and Wales over the past seven years, it has stayed relatively stable.
-This is in contrast to the number of practising solicitors, which continues to grow year-on-year (see profile of solicitor population [#Profile]).
+The number of law firms choosing to apply for an alternative business structure (ABS) licence (available to those with non-lawyer ownership or control) continues to increase and is an especially popular choice for incorporated companies, numbers of which are also increasing.
+This business model can be attractive as it allows people to bring in non-lawyer expertise to help develop their businesses.

+The overall number of law firms in England and Wales remained relatively stable between 2014 and 2019 but has dropped in recent years.
+This is potentially due to fewer new firms being established during the Covid-19 pandemic and the weaker economic outlook in the UK discouraging people from setting up a new business.
+This is in contrast to the number of practising solicitors, which continues to grow year-on-year (see profile of solicitor population [https://referral.sra.org.uk/sra/research-publications/authorising-profession/#population]).

-Total number of law firms 10,444 10,336 10,415 10,420 10,407 10,341 10,107 Firms with an ABS licence 325 424 550 681 791 877 945
+Total number of 10,336 10,415 10,420 10,407 10,341 10,107 9,860 9,636 law firms

+Firms with 1

+an ABS 424 550 681 791 877 945 1,040 1,141

+licence